 What They’ll Be Learning

-While playing Scattegories, your child will really be working on their word choice.
+While playing Scattegories, your child will be working on their word choice.
 This is essential for writers.

-You want to pick the right word, that starts with the correct letter, that isn’t going to be written down by anyone else.
+You want to pick the right word that starts with the correct letter that isn’t going to be written down by anyone else.
 That requires a bit of critical thinking as well.

 Other skills your child will practice while playing Scattegories: